oasis-tcs/odata-specs/odata-data-aggregation-ext/5 Vocabulary for Data Aggregation.md

 - `isroot` tests if the given entity is a root of the hierarchy
 - `isdescendant` tests if the given entity is a descendant of an ancestor node (whose node identifier is given in a parameter `Ancestor`) with a maximum distance `MaxDistance`, or equals the ancestor if `IncludeSelf` is true
 - `isancestor` tests if the given entity is an ancestor of a descendant node (whose node identifier is given in a parameter `Descendant`) with a maximum distance `MaxDistance`, or equals the descendant if `IncludeSelf` is true
-- `issibling` tests if the given entity and another entity (whose node identifier is given in a parameter `Other`) have the same parent node or both are roots, but are not the same
+- `issibling` tests if the given entity and another entity (whose node identifier is given in a parameter `Other`) have a common parent node or both are roots, but are not the same
 - `isleaf` tests if the given entity is without descendants.

 ### ##subsubsec Hierarchy Examples